Malizma333/linerider-userscript-mods/README.md

 ### Template Mod

 Has a basic example of how to write a mod for new Line Rider mod developers.
-The mod itself generates a rectangle.
+The mod itself generates a square at the camera position.